World Bank probe into Tata tea project finds it failed to protect Indian workers

 "The IFC's board should send the action plan back to the staff and require it to consult with workers and the groups that filed the complaints to make sure that all the violations are addressed and appropriate responses are developed."

-(Reporting by Nita Bhalla; Editing by Katie Nguyen.
+Reporting by Nita Bhalla; Editing by Katie Nguyen and Astrid Zweynert.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
-Visit news.trust.org)
+Visit news.trust.org